 - Check that the catheter is draining well and assist the person to change position at regular intervals throughout the day.
 This will promote catheter drainage.

-- Pure cranberry juice or capsules helps prevents bacteria from adhering to the bladder wall and establishing a colony which may result in a systemic infection.
+- Pure cranberry juice or capsules can help prevent bacteria from adhering to the bladder wall and establishing a colony, which may result in a systemic infection.

 Changing the urinary catheter bag

 The visiting nurse will teach you how to change the catheter bag and answer any questions that you may have.

 Always use the following instructions when changing and/or emptying the bag or disconnecting the catheter to help reduce the risk of bladder infections: